-In Part One of this step-by-step tutorial series, we cover the basics of using widgets in WordPress.
+In Part 1 of this tutorial, we cover the basics of how to use widgets in WordPress.

-In this tutorial we are going to show you how to configure a number of WordPress widgets.
+In this section you are going to learn how to begin configuring several WordPress widgets.

-(In a default WordPress installation, your site comes with a number of preinstalled widgets)
+(In a default WordPress installation, your site comes with a number of built-in widgets)

-In this step-by-step tutorial, you will learn how to add, configure and reorder a number of commonly-used WordPress widgets, including:
+In this tutorial series, you are going to add, configure and reorder a number of commonly-used WordPress widgets, including:

-- Adding a clickable Contact Us image linking to your contact details page.
+- Add a clickable Help button linking visitors to the contact details page.

 - Add a Categories section.